 In other words, a contractor will no longer pay VAT over to their sub-contractor and will instead pay it directly to HMRC via their own VAT return.

-Its application will be closely linked to the Construction Industry Scheme (CIS), which coincidentally was introduced exactly 20 years ago.
+Its application will be closely linked to the Construction Industry Scheme (CIS), which coincidentally was introduced just over 20 years ago.

 Sage Accountant and Bookkeeper Hub